grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

 Keep in mind long transactions.
 If you have something like this in cron or anywhere else, turn it off on the time of the promotion.
-Check if there are any of them on the master.
+Check if there are any of them on the origin.

     SELECT now() - xact_start, procpid, current_query
     FROM pg_stat_activity